aratare-jp/epsilon-clj/docs/quick-start.md

         L EMFBook.html
 ```

 Notice the two new generated files inside `output`: `EMPBook.html` and `EMFBook.html`.
-Let's a look at their content:
+Let's have a look at their
+content:

 EMFBook.html
 ```html